sst/sst-start-demo/README.md

 $ npx sst deploy
 ```

-Or to remove all the deployed resources (including the debug stack).
+And to remove all the deployed resources (including the debug stack).

 ``` bash
 $ npx sst remove